Stranger Danger

 “BUT MY DOG IS ONLY AGGRESSIVE TOWARD CERTAIN PEOPLE!”

-This is very common, and there are lots of reasons your dog may be more aggressive toward certain people than others.
+This is very common, and there are lots of reasons your dog may be more aggressive or reactive toward certain people than others.
 People have varying energy levels, physical sizes, volume, body language, and interest in the dog.
-A calm, small person ignoring your dog will likely trigger less of a response than a large, loud person who immediately tries to pet your dog or children who move quickly and are loud and unpredictable.
+A calm, small person ignoring your dog will likely trigger less of a response than a large, loud person who immediately tries to pet your dog, or children who move quickly and are loud and unpredictable.

 NOT PROTECTIVE